Large for gestational age: Prevention

 LGA and fetal macrosomia associated with poor glycemic control can be prevented by effective blood glucose management below a mean blood glucose level of 100 mg/dl before and during pregnancy; additionally, closely monitoring weight gain and diet during pregnancy can help to prevent LGA and fetal macrosomia.
 Women with obesity that undergo weight loss can greatly decrease their chances of having a macrosomic or LGA infant.
 Additionally, regular prenatal care and routine check-ups with one's physician are important in planning pregnancy, especially if one has obesity, diabetes, hypertension, or other conditions before conception.

+A study done in Spain with over 500 pregnant healthy participants were tested to see whether or not regular moderate intensity exercise helped reduce the risk of gestational diabetes mellitus GDM.
+In conclusion although exercise does help reduce some of the risk factors associated with GDM it does not completely prevent it.
+The study also concluded that regular moderate intensity training does help decreasing the risk of maternal weight gain, c-sections and macrosomia.

 Screening

 Most screening for LGA and macrosomia occurs during prenatal check-ups, where both fundal height and ultrasound scans can give an approximate measurement of the baby's proportions.
 Two-dimensional ultrasound can be used to screen for macrosomia and LGA but estimations are generally not precise at any gestational age until birth.